Kinetic formulation of compartmental epidemic models: The macroscopic limit

-We finish this (small) subsection, noting that it is not difficult to generalize all the above processes for more general class transition kernels.
+We finish this subsection, noting that it is not difficult to generalise all the above processes for more general class transition kernels.
 In particular, it is possible to choose class transition kernels

 where $\Psi_j[\mathbf{f}]$ is the \emph{fitness} (reproductive viability) function for a population at state $\mathbf{f}$ (i.e, the presence of the type $j$ individuals is given by $f_j$.
-In this case, $\dot f_j=Q_j^{(T)}$ is the well-known replicator equation~\cite{HofbauerSigmund}.
+In this case, $\dot f_j=\mathcal{Q}_j^{(T)}[\mathbf{f}]$ is the well-known replicator equation~\cite{HofbauerSigmund}.

-From the discussion in this section, the kinetic formulation is one possible generalization of the replicator equation, including not only space-inhomogeneity but also other variables (in particular, in this work, velocity).
+From the discussion in this section, the kinetic formulation is one possible generalisation of the replicator equation, including not only space-inhomogeneity but also other variables (in particular, in this work, velocity).